IPOLIPOL/reqcollect/README.md

 opens from disk, prints cleanly, and needs no server.
 Both are just `<style>` + `<script>` + content inlined into a template.

+## License

+reqcollect is open source and released under the MIT License.
+This license allows you to freely use, modify, and distribute the software for both personal and commercial purposes.
+While the MIT License permits anyone to fork or reimplement the project, the core idea, user experience, and design of reqcollect are the result of careful thought and iteration.
+We kindly ask that if you build upon this project, you:

+Give appropriate credit to the original work
+Consider contributing any improvements back to the community If you're looking for additional features (custom branding, password protection, advanced customization, etc.), commercial licensing, or support, feel free to reach out.

+© 2026 IPOLIPOL.
+All rights reserved. reqcollect is a trademark of IPOLIPOL.